saylordotorg/course_k12math010/Unit06.md

+---
+layout: default
+title: "K12MATH010: Geometry"
+course_description: "This course looks at geometric figures that we see in everyday life to understand the patterns in their attributes and how their measures relate to these patterns.
+It expands on the basic geometric concepts learned in previous math courses by applying these concepts in new contexts."
+next: ../../../
+previous: ../Unit05
+---
 **Unit 6: Applications of Probability** <span id="6"></span> *Ever played darts?
 Geometric probability helps us understand the likelihood of hitting the bull’s-eye.
 Ever taken a train or a bus to